pmickus/ocp-rails-sandbox/README.md

 -- Can you optimize this #trending query?
 How might you do this while maintaining legible Arel?

--- Can you make a .trending scope for Author model, such that further queries (Authior.trending.etcetera) can be built off of it?
+-- Can you make a .trending scope for the Author model, such that further queries (Author.trending.etcetera) can be built off of it?

 =================